Skip to main content

 Cache Control

-The results cache behavior can be controlled for specific queries through HTTP headers.
-The Cache-Control header can be used to skip the cache for a specific query, but still cache the results for subsequent queries.
+You can control caching behavior for specific queries using HTTP headers.
+The Cache-Control header helps skip the cache for a query while caching the results for subsequent queries.

 HTTP/Flight API

-The SQL query API endpoints (both HTTP and Arrow Flight) understand the standard HTTP Cache-Control header, supporting the no-cache directive.
-When no-cache is specified, the cache is not used for the current query, but the query results are cached for subsequent queries.
+The SQL query API endpoints (HTTP and Arrow Flight) support the standard HTTP Cache-Control header.
+The no-cache directive skips the cache for the current query but caches the results for future queries.

 HTTP Example